jonfpersson/Code-Crust/docs/_posts/2023-01-11-Configuring terminal tools.markdown

 <br>

-My tmux configuration is filled with key binding making the use of the terminal window manager a lot easier.
-By default the prefix key is `Ctrl + b` but my config allows me to simly hold `Left Alt`.
+My tmux configuration is filled with key bindings making the use of it a lot more efficient.
+By default the prefix key is `Ctrl + b` but my config allows me to simply hold `Left Alt`.

+For example, by holding down `Left Alt` and moving the arrow keys, I am able to switch between tmux panels.

 {% highlight shell %}
 # set scroll history to 8000 lines